Uncovering the mechanisms of gene expression in cancer through genomics and computational biology

-We have a long standing interest in understanding how the human genome works and how genes become deregulated in cancer.
-We hope to uncover the underlying molecular mechanisms that control gene expression and the ways in which the epigenome and non-coding RNAs influence these processes.
+The Franco Lab has an enduring interest in understanding how the human genome works and how genes become deregulated in cancer.
+Using an interdisciplinary approach, we are working to uncover the underlying molecular mechanisms that control gene expression and the ways in which the epigenome and non-coding RNAs influence these processes.